prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 - Working with GraphQL Context
 - Working with GraphQL arguments

-To keep our learning gradual we'll use in-memory data for now but rest assured we'll be using a proper databases later in this tutorial.
+To keep our learning gradual we'll stick to in-memory data for now but rest assured a proper databases is coming in an upcoming chapter.

-## Creating an In-Memory Database

-First, let's create an `api/db.ts` \*\*\*\*file and stub some content as follows:
+## Wire Up The Context

+The first thing we'll do is setup an in-memory database and expose it to our resolvers using the _GraphQL context_.

+The GraphQL Context is a plain JavaScript object shared across all resolvers.
+Nexus creates it anew for each request and adds a few of its own properties.
+Largely though, what it will contains will be defined by your app.
+It is a good place to, for example, attach information about the current user.

+So go ahead and create the database.

 ```bash
 touch api/db.ts